 A credit check is the same as a credit search.
-This is where a company accesses your credit report to see information about you and gauge your credit worthiness.
-A credit check should only take place with your consent and there should be a good reason for them looking at your credit profile.
+This is where a company accesses your credit report to see information about you and gauge your creditworthiness.
+A credit check should only take place with your consent and there should be a good reason for them to look at your credit profile.
 Commonly credit checks are needed when:

-Based upon the information within your credit check the provider who you are seeking a product from will decide if you qualify for their service/product.
+Based on the information within your credit check the provider who you are seeking a product from will decide if you qualify for their service/product.

 What information is in a credit check?